 Relations between Argentina and Switzerland are close and wide-ranging, underpinned by annual political consultations and regular high-level meetings.
-At the multilateral level, exchanges between the two countries are based on common values, including human rights and issues of dealing with the past and preventing atrocities.

 Bilateral relations Switzerland–Argentina